 The Real Retirement Budget for Phuket

-After six years watching retirees arrive in Phuket, I can tell you: the number varies wildly.
+After seven years watching retirees arrive in Phuket, I can tell you: the number varies wildly.
 Some live on ฿50,000/month.
 Others need ฿100,000+.
 The difference isn't always about spending—it's about visa requirements, healthcare costs, and lifestyle choices that nobody talks about until you're here.

 This guide breaks down the exact costs for a comfortable retirement in Phuket, including the hidden expenses that catch most retirees off-guard.